RevenueCat/revenuecat-docs/docs_source/💰 Subscription Guidance/managing-subscriptions.md

 ## Google Play

-RevenueCat assumes that the proration mode is `IMMEDIATE_WITH_TIME_PRORATION` or `IMMEDIATE_WITHOUT_PRORATION` for all pricing calculations.
-This mode will take effect immediately, and the subscription period immediately after the product change has revenue of $0.

-If you choose a different proration mode, the subscription status will be reflected correctly but the RevenueCat price calculation will be off.
+For Google transactions, prorated revenue will be shown in the [Customer History](doc:customer-history) page and will be calculated for your chart and overview data.

 # Cancelling Subscriptions